zaharchenko-evgeny/claude-code-telemetry/README.md

 ## 🤔 Should You Use This?

 **Use this if you want to:**
-- Track Claude Code, Codex CLI, and/or Gemini CLI costs across your team
+- Track Claude Code, Codex CLI, Gemini CLI, Junie CLI, Copilot CLI, and/or ACP-compliant agents across your team
 - Understand usage patterns and peak times
 - Have transparency into AI tool spending
 - Keep telemetry data on your own infrastructure